-Watch the cherry trees blossom in Jinhae
+1. Watch the cherry trees blossom in Jinhae

-Stroll along the Cheong-gye-cheon in Seoul
+2. Stroll along the Cheong-gye-cheon in Seoul

-On a warm, bright day in Seoul, there's nothing better than meandering along Cheong-gye-cheon, the 11km (6.8-mile) stream that flows east to west through the city's downtown.
+On a warm, bright day in Seoul, there's nothing better than meandering along Cheong-gye-cheon, the almost 11km (6.8-mile) stream that flows east to west through the city's downtown.
 Along this Joseon-era waterway, which was once covered with a highway and later restored as part of an urban renewal project, walkers can stop at the stream's museum, enjoy art installations, watch a street performance or simply sit on the steps with a snack.
 Cheong-gye-cheon passes under 22 bridges before connecting with the Jungnangcheon tributary and eventually the Han River.
-Slow down, and savor each step.
+Slow down and savor each step.

-Do the cha cha
+3. Do the cha cha

 No, not dancing: drinking.
 In South Korea, cha refers to each successive round of revelry in a single night.
-Il cha, round one, is typically barbecue, when diners enjoy somaek (soju plus maekju, or beer) with their samgyeopsal (pork belly) and other grilled meats.
+Il cha, round one, is typically barbecue when diners enjoy somaek (soju plus maekju, or beer) with their samgyeopsal (pork belly) and other grilled meats.
 From there, you might head to a pub for round two, another bar for round three then a club for round four.

-Cheer for your favorite city or company at a baseball game
+4. Cheer for your favorite city or company at a baseball game

 South Korea's most popular professional sport is baseball, and whether you're a fan or not, you're in for a good time at a Korean Baseball Organization (KBO) game.
-Owned by some of the country's biggest conglomerates, the KBO league's 10 teams include many brand names you might recognize, like Gwangju's Kia Tigers, Seoul's LG Twins and Daegu's Samsung Lions.
+Owned by some of the country's biggest conglomerates, the KBO league's ten teams include many brand names you might recognize, like Gwangju's Kia Tigers, Seoul's LG Twins and Daegu's Samsung Lions.

 Before cheering on your favorite city or company, learn the special fight songs and chants for each team, as well as the roster of its best-known players.
 But the best part of KBO games might be the concession-stand setup: fried chicken, pizza and other snacks are actually affordable, convenience stores like 7-Eleven are on site and sell beer at the standard price, and you're even allowed to bring in your own food and alcohol.
 Another reason to take yourself out to a ballgame.

-Shop until you drop at traditional markets
+5. Shop until you drop at traditional markets

-South Korea's sijang (traditional markets) are a cacophony of vendors hawking their wares, shoppers shouting their orders, fish splashing around water-filled basins and kitchenware clanging about.
+South Korea's sijang (traditional markets) are a cacophony of vendors hawking their wares, shoppers shouting their orders, fish splashing around water-filled basins and kitchenware clanging together.
 Just when you think you've gotten your bearings, an old man on a bike rings his bell to let you know he needs to get through.
-By venturing into the country's busiest markets, you'll immerse yourself in the chaos of everyday Korean life, as you shop for clothing, accessories, housewares, produce, food and more.
+By venturing into the country's busiest markets, you'll immerse yourself in the chaos of everyday Korean life as you shop for clothing, accessories, housewares, produce, food and more.

-Check out the cafe scene
+6. Check out the cafe scene

 An Instagrammer's dream, South Korea's cafe scene has a spot for every taste.
 Pet cafes feature live dogs, cats, raccoons, meerkats, kangaroos and any number of other creatures to keep you company while you sip your coffee.
-Other themes range from books and movies, to flowers, 2D illusions, travel, vinyl and more: you name it, and you'll find it here.
+Other themes range from books and movies to flowers, 2D illusions, travel, vinyl and more: you name it, you'll find it here.
 Just be prepared for menu prices that might make your eyes water: it's not uncommon for a plain Americano to set you back a whopping ₩7000.

-Go hiking with makgeolli and jeon
+7. Go hiking with makgeolli and jeon

-With 70% of the country covered in mountainous terrain, hiking is a beloved South Korean pastime, and a culture unto itself.
+With 70% of the country covered in mountainous terrain, hiking is a beloved South Korean pastime and a culture unto itself.
 While on the trail, you're sure to see trekkers racing up the slopes decked out in the latest and greatest mountaineering gear.
 At the summit, you'll notice them sharing packed picnics of gimbap (seaweed-wrapped rice rolls) and other snacks.

-Gaze at the bamboo trees in Damyang
+8. Gaze at the bamboo trees in Damyang

-Get your caffeine fix in Boseong
+9. Get your caffeine fix in Boseong

-Dig into each city's signature dish
+10. Dig into each city's signature dish